JuliaLinearAlgebra/MatrixDepot.jl/README.md

 ['inverse', 'orthogonal', 'eigen']
 ```

-From the information given by `matrixdepot("hilb")`, we notice we create
+From the information given by `matrixdepot("hilb")`, we notice that we
-a 4-by-6 rectanglular Hilbert matrix by
+can create a 4-by-6 rectanglular Hilbert matrix by

 ```julia
 julia> matrixdepot("hilb", 4, 6)